furlongm/patchman/INSTALL.md

 ### Sync Database

-After changing database, you should sync the django database.
+After changing database backend, the django database should be synced:

-1. Initialise the database, perform migrations, create user and collect static files:
+1. Initialise the database, perform migrations, create the admin user and collect static files:

 ```shell
 cd /srv/patchman/patchman